NL Stars-AL Stars Preview

 Last season, the American League defeated the National League 2-1 at Marlins Park in Miami, marking the NL’s fifth consecutive victory.
 The AL has won 12 of the last 15 and 17 of 21.
 Nine of the last 13 have been decided by two runs or less.

-Mookie Betts of the Red Sox will lead off for the AL and J.D.
-Martinez of the Cleveland Indians will bat cleanup.
+Mookie Betts of the Red Sox will lead off for the AL and teammate J.D.
+Martinez will bat cleanup.
 For the NL, Javier Baez of the Chicago Cubs bats first and Freddie Freeman of the Atlanta Braves cleans up.

 St. Louis catcher Yadier Molina is making his ninth appearance, and there are 17 first-time All-Stars on the NL roster and 15 on the AL squad.